peverwhee/CAM-docs/doc/source/cam5_scientific_guide/chapter4.rst

 Diurnal Cycle and Earth Orbit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In , the diurnal cycle and earth orbit is computed using the method of
+In |cam|, the diurnal cycle and earth orbit is computed using the method of
 (Berger 1978).
 Using this formulation, the insolation can be determined
 for any time within :math:`10^6` years of 1950 AD.
 The insolation at the
 top of the model atmosphere is given by